powderflask/cmsplugin-menus/README.rst

 * CMSPLUGIN_MENUS_TEXT_ENABLED = False by default.
 Set to True if menus should be available as text plugin.

-* CMSPLUGIN_MENUS_PLACEHOLDER_CONF  Limits which plugins are allowed within a Custom Menu (link block) You can overide this setting to change the defaults (LinkPlugin and SnippetPlugin) in your settings like this:
+* CMSPLUGIN_MENUS_PLACEHOLDER_CONF  Limits which plugins are allowed within a Custom Menu (link block) You can override this setting to change the defaults (LinkPlugin and SnippetPlugin) in your settings like this:

 CMSPLUGIN_MENUS_PLACEHOLDER_CONF = {
         'cmsplugin_menus link block': {